Joe Arlauckas: College career

 Arlauckas played four years of college basketball in the NCAA Division I, at Niagara University, with the Purple Eagles.
 He attended school and played there from 1983 to 1987.
+During his college career, he was a three-time All-North Atlantic Conference (NAC)Second Team selection (1985, 1986, 1987).

+Arlauckas was inducted into the Niagara Athletics Hall of Fame in 1992.
+He was inducted into the Metro Atlantic Athletic Conference (MAAC)'s Hall of Fame in 2019.

 Professional career

 NBA career

 Arlauckas was drafted with the 74th pick of the 1987 NBA draft by the Sacramento Kings, along with their first round draft pick Kenny Smith.
 In his first season in the NBA, the Kings had a poor regular season record of 24–58 (6th place of the Midwest Division), which started with Hall-of-Famer Bill Russell's brief stint as the Kings' head coach (during which time the Kings had a record of 17–41).

 During his sole season in the National Basketball Association, Arlauckas appeared in nine games, averaging four points per game, in roughly 10 minutes of play per game.

 Europe

 On December 14, 1987, Arlauckas was cut by the NBA's Kings.
 He then went to Italy, where he played for 6 months of time in the Italian top-tier level LBA with Snaidero Caserta.
 He went on to have a highly successful career playing in Spain (one exact decade), playing in the Spanish top-tier level ACB League.

 In Spain, he played with Caja de Ronda, Taugrés, and Real Madrid, winning several individual and team accolades; with the latter, he formed one of European basketball's most fearsome front courts, along with center Arvydas Sabonis, and he notably won the championship of the top-tier level European league, the FIBA European League (EuroLeague), with Real Madrid, in 1995, against Olympiacos.
 With Real Madrid, he also won the 2nd-tier level European league, the FIBA EuroCup (FIBA Saporta Cup), during the 1996–97 season.

 On February 26, 1996, Arlauckas scored 63 points, a record in the modern era of the EuroLeague, against Kinder Bologna in Italy.
 Real Madrid won the game, by a score of 115–96.
 In six seasons out of ten played in Spain, Arlauckas averaged more than 20 points per game.
 He scored 7,543 points in the Liga ACB, for a scoring average of 20.7 points per game.

 He retired in 2000, at the age of 35, after playing two years in Greece – playing one season apiece with the Greek top-tier level Basket League clubs AEK Athens and Aris Thessaloniki.